Dear White People: My Classic Movies Are Different Than Yours

 This all raises some important questions when it comes to the history of film in our culture: What, exactly, defines a classic film?
 Is it simply something that has stood the test of time?
 And who's to say what standing the test of time means?
 Is it a room full of white Academy voters?
 Journalists?
 Self-designated film critics?
 What time period are we even considering?
 Is it fair that most of the films that are considered "classic" come from an era when there weren't very many brown folks allowed on the big screen — or women who weren't in sexist or objectified roles?

-Filmsite defines classic movies as "distinguished or unique works of cinema that have transcended time and trends...classic films are often universal favourites that hold up after repeated re-screenings."
+Filmsite defines classic movies as "distinguished or unique works of cinema that have transcended time and trends...classic films are often universal favorites that hold up after repeated re-screenings."
 Sounds pretty open to interpretation.
-For me and many people of colour, our classics fit into that description of "universal favourites" that have "transcended time and trends."
+For me and many people of color, our classics fit into that description of "universal favorites" that have "transcended time and trends."
 And yet, we'll never see them included in any official roundups.

 I perused old articles in Vanity Fair, read biographies of actresses, and became a regular listener of You Must Remember This, a podcast that tells the unknown "and/or forgotten" stories of Hollywood's golden era.
 My motivation?
 To never again, as both an entertainment writer and new adult, find myself in a situation where I felt out of the loop when it came to popular culture.
 And along the way, it began to feel less like work and more like fun: I became fascinated by the antics of Joan Crawford and added Annie Hall, Sunset Boulevard, and a handful of Hitchcock movies to my most-treasured list.